malixian/clockwork/README.md

 ## 2. Increase file and memlock limits

 Limits on the number of open files, and the amount of page-locked memory, reduce the total number of DNNs clockwork can keep in memory at any point in time.
+A limit of 1024 is too low.
+A limit of 16k or higher is acceptable.

 Limits can be checked with the `ulimit` command (`ulimit -aH` lists hard limits, `ulimit -a` lists current)